Technical Overview

 • A certification or conformity assessment tool

-• A control or orchestration system
+• A control, orchestration, or operational system

 Read-only, independent data capture